-This guest post was written by my baby sister, Royann.
+This guest post was written by my youngest sister, Royann.
 My desire for ITP Awareness Month is to help educate others and I’m pleased that this post has helped Royann to better understand the condition.
 If you want to share your own ITP story (or a poem or drawing?), please contact me.

 Idiopathic thrombocytopenic purpura.
 Try saying that three times fast.
 No?
 Okay, how about we just call it ITP for short.

 But what is ITP? you ask.
 It is a disorder that makes people bruise easily and means that when they get your average, every day, run of the mill cold, they could end up in the hospital because their immune system isn’t quite up to the task of fighting off the cold on its own due to their low platelet count.

 At least, I thought that was the extent of it.
 Then Frances asked me to write a guest post about ITP from a sibling’s perspective.
 As the baby of six girls (Frances is third in line to the throne) I love my sisters and I love spending time with them.
 However, Frances lives in Scotland so the chance to see her doesn’t pop up as often as I would like it to.
 And not seeing her means not knowing how she’s doing on a daily basis.

 I’ve known for years that Frances had ITP.
 I remember visiting her in the hospital when I was younger because of it, but I never knew the extent of the condition.
 I always just thought she had to take things a little easier than most people so that she doesn’t bruise – because who wants to look like they’ve been beaten up all the time‽ – and that she should avoid being around sick people because her immune system is compromised.